Moments of truth: Holiday sales advice from Adobe and Adyen

 The job of the SDK is to securely collect and transmit device information and display authentication flows.
 As a result, there is a strict certification process on these libraries with EMVCo and the schemes.
 Adyen takes care of this.
 SDKs were not a component of 3DS1 so businesses migrating from 1 to 2 will need to introduce them into their frontend payment flows.

 The biggest driver for businesses and issuing banks to implement 3DS2 is the enforcement of Strong Customer Authentication (SCA) requirements under PSD2.
 As PSD2 is enforced by issuers across Europe, SCA is becoming a key element to accept payments in the region.
 You can rest assured that we'll continue to build and release the latest 3DS2 versions.
-As of publication, the latest update is 3DS2.2.

 By submitting this form, you acknowledge that you have reviewed the terms of our Privacy Statement and consent to the use of data in accordance therewith.